A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles

-where $\phi_R,\phi_L$ are the right and left wheels angular velocity respectively and $R$ is wheel radius.
-High frequency control, however, results in noisy measurements due to low-resolution encoders.
-The Atmega 32U4 measures encoder pulses at a frequency of 2 kHz then smooths the velocity estimate by managing a running 25 measurement queue.
-Depending on the queue length, noise in the velocity measurement can be attenuated at the cost of increased settling time.
-A proportional controller adjusts the PWM duty cycle depending on the error between measured and desired velocity, saturating at 0.7m/s $\pm$ 0.1m/s depending on transmission friction and slight mechanical variations between vehicles.
+In place of car-like models which would require a more complex mechanical design, Zumo based \acp{mcav} are differentially driven.
+Practically the control input is expressed as $u = [v,\omega]$ with $v$ and $\omega$ representing the forward and angular velocities respectively.
+On-board encoders enable low-level control from wirelessly transmitted inputs, converted into independent wheel velocities by two relationships: $v = R(\dot{\phi}_R+\dot{\phi}_L)/2$ and $\omega = R(\dot{\phi}_R-\dot{\phi}_L)/2$ with $\dot{\phi}_R,\dot{\phi}_L$ as the right and left wheels angular velocity respectively and $R$ as wheel radius.
+High frequency control results in noisy measurements due to low-resolution encoders.
+The Atmega 32U4 measures encoder pulses at a frequency of 2 kHz then smooths the velocity estimate by averaging a 25 measurement queue.
+A proportional controller adjusts the PWM duty cycle depending on the error between measured and desired velocity, saturating at 0.7m/s $\pm$ 0.1m/s depending on transmission friction and slight variations between \acp{mcav}.